BryanWilhite/nodejs/README.md

 I expect that my investment in jQuery is historical.
 I am using jQuery 3.x in [Bootstrap](http://getbootstrap.com/) 3.x.
 I assume that my indirect use of jQuery will be phased out by the 3rd-parties that depend on it.
 A challenge for me would be adding [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) samples that are equivalents to the jQuery stuff to explicitly reach myself that jQuery is done—_brilliantly_ done but _done_.

+### karma-jasmine commentary

+Influence of the Angular team led me directly to the karma-jasmine combo.
+My `karma-and-jasmine-minimal` [sample](./karma-and-jasmine-minimal) is my way of stepping back from Angular and looking at these in isolation.

+I would also like to mention my work with [Jest](https://jestjs.io/) here (since no samples as of this writing are in this repo).
+I started that work directly in my `songhay-core` [repo](https://github.com/BryanWilhite/songhay-core).

+### Office Add-ins platform commentary

+I have removed my `office-addin-excel` [sample](https://github.com/BryanWilhite/nodejs/tree/0b2f54b45cfa480ee3986618cb2d2344c27fba1a/office-addin-excel) because it represents another failed attempt of mine to get the simplest Add-in working in Office.
+I will look into this later, taking note of this relatively new term, “[Office Add-ins platform](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).”

 ### React commentary

 My hello-world React [sample](./react-hello-world) is proof that I have “played around” with [React](https://reactjs.org/).
 The Web developer market is currently in love with React so I had to take a look.
 Respectfully, React ingeniously addresses problems in the world that no longer exists: the Web Components standard and [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) were not released/implemented in browsers.